extend-commerce/docs/quick-order/Quick_Order.md

 * **Paste CSV Content**: Paste CSV data directly into the text editor.

-1. **Save Settings**: Click this button to apply your Quick Order configurations.
+* **Save Settings:** Click this button to apply your Quick Order configurations.

-2.  **Setup Quick Order on Your Store**: To set up Quick Order on your store, follow these steps:
+1. **Setup Quick Order on Your Store**: To set up Quick Order on your store, follow these steps:

+*

 * **Add Quick Order App to Theme Customization:**